 These shoes provide average breathability.
 In our treadmill test, our socks were damp, but there was no sweat accumulated on our skin.
 These shoes absorb shock well into the cushioned footbed.
 The Synthesis offers more comfort on moderate trails than its athletic competitor from Adidas.
 To treat your feet with supreme comfort, check out the thick-soled and uber-comfy HOKA ONE ONE Tor Summit WP.

 The Synthesis Mid GTX feels and is lightweight.
 We measured its weight for a pair at 2 lb.
 0.1 oz., beating out the Vasque Juxt by one-tenth of an ounce.
-La Sportiva achieved this low weight partly due to its thin walls and less dense outsole rubber.
-The heavier Salomon X Ultra 2 GTX has more rigid and durable soles.
+La Sportiva achieves this low weight partly due to its thin walls and less dense outsole rubber.
+The heavier Salomon X Ultra 3 GTX has more rigid and durable soles.

 The sole of this La Sportiva shoe is flexible and lacking in support.
 The thermoplastic urethane insert doesn't add much stiffness to the midfoot, as we were able to twist it in our hands more than almost any other model.
 For rough terrain, we prefer more rigid soles.
 The insole is also a simple, thin piece of foam that doesn't add any stiffness.
 Considering this shoe's high price tag, we would appreciate a more supportive insole.
 This shoe does have the highest ankle collar in this review at 4.125 inches, which gives a boost to its overall stability.
-If top notch support is key to your hiking needs, check out the Keen Targhee II.
+If top-notch support is key to your hiking needs, head over to the Garmont Dragontail MNT GTX.

 In our traction tests, the Synthesis Mid GTX offered average performance overall.
 It walked up dry rock without a problem until angles increased, where this model didn't stick as well as expected from a company that makes excellent climbing shoes.
 This surprising lack in performance comes despite a softer-than-most rubber sole and a good deal of sensitivity underfoot.

 We like wearing this La Sportiva model for long day hikes and when speeding down trails, rain or shine.
 Its sensitive footbed adds to its traction but makes feet more prone to soreness on a rough trail or under the weight of a moderate pack.
 The Synthesis handles these scenarios, but there are better shoes for the situations.
-For better foot protection and backpacking ability, check out the beefy Keen Targhee II or The North Face Ultra 09 GTX.
+For better foot protection and backpacking ability, check out the beefy Garmont Dragontail or The North Face Ultra 110 GTX.

 The Synthesis Mid GTX has excellent water resistance for a hiking shoe.
 The majority of the upper is coated in polyurethane, which does a superb job keeping water from absorbing into the upper.
-With a 4.625 flood level (outsole to tongue gusset) and a collar that cinches up against the ankle higher up than all other models, this shoe handles its liquids.
+With a 4.625 flood level (outsole to tongue gusset) and a collar that cinches up against the ankle, this shoe handles its liquids.
 It also passed our five-minute stream wading test with flying colors.
-The only other model on par with this shoe is the X Ultra 2 GTX.

 The Synthesis Mid GTX displayed low durability.
 After approximately 20 miles, the rubber toe cap on each foot began to peel away from the leather toe protection.
 This separation is minor, for now, but will only grow with time.
 The soft rubber of the Vibram sole also displayed more wear than most models.
 Somewhere along the trails, a rock was able to bite a chunk out of the outsole.
 As with the lacing systems of the Salomon and Adidas shoes, the plastic locking mechanism stands a higher chance of failing than traditional laces.
 For the price tag, we expected greater longevity from this shoe.